tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 the up, down, left, or right buttons are pressed, where `label` corresponds to the class index: 0, 1, 2, or 3.

-In this block, we simply capture a frame from the webcam, feed it through our modified MobileNet which generates an internal activation, and we save that in our `ControllerDataset` object.
+In this handler, we simply capture a frame from the webcam, feed it through our modified MobileNet which generates an internal activation, and we save that in our `ControllerDataset` object.